Clinton health care plan of 1993

-The Clinton health care plan was a 1993 healthcare reform package proposed by the administration of President Bill Clinton and closely associated with the chair of the task force devising the plan, First Lady of the United States Hillary Clinton.

-President Clinton had campaigned heavily on health care in the 1992 presidential election.
+The Clinton health care plan of 1993, colloquially referred to as Hillarycare, was an American healthcare reform package proposed by the Clinton administration and closely associated with the chair of the task force devising the plan, first lady Hillary Clinton.
+Bill Clinton had campaigned heavily on health care in the 1992 presidential election.
 The task force was created in January 1993, but its own processes were somewhat controversial and drew litigation.
 Its goal was to come up with a comprehensive plan to provide universal health care for all Americans, which was to be a cornerstone of the administration's first-term agenda.
-The president delivered a major health care speech to the US Congress in September 1993, during which he proposed an enforced mandate for employers to provide health insurance coverage to all of their employees.
+President Clinton delivered a major health care speech to a joint session of the U.S. Congress on September 22, 1993, during which he proposed an enforced mandate for employers to provide health insurance coverage to all of their employees.

 Opposition to the plan was heavy from conservatives, libertarians, and the health insurance industry.
 The industry produced a highly effective television ad, "Harry and Louise", in an effort to rally public support against the plan.
 Instead of uniting behind the original proposal, many Democrats offered a number of competing plans of their own.
-Hillary Clinton was drafted by the Clinton Administration to head a new Task Force and sell the plan to the American people, which ultimately backfired amid the barrage from the pharmaceutical and health insurance industries and considerably diminished her own popularity.
-On September 26, 1994, the final compromise Democratic bill was declared dead by Senate Majority Leader George J. Mitchell.
+Hillary Clinton was drafted by the Clinton administration to head a new task force and sell the plan to the American people, which ultimately backfired amid the barrage from the pharmaceutical and health insurance industries and considerably diminished her own popularity.
+On September 26, 1994, the final compromise Democratic bill was declared dead by Senate majority leader George J. Mitchell.